Mom Sues Monster Energy Drink Over Son’s Death

 In 2009, more than 13,000 emergency room visits were associated with energy drinks alone.

-For more information, please contact our product liability attorneys.
+For more information, please contact our product liability lawyers.

 Source: The Boston Globe, “Mom Sues Monster for teen’s death,” June 27, 2013